Selling Your Texas Home with a Pending Insurance Claim: A Comprehensive Guide

 Strategies for Negotiating a Fair Price with an Open Claim

 You need to know this if you want to sell your house while an insurance claim is still being reviewed.
-Do these things to get a good deal:
+Do these things to get a good sale:

 - Assess the Cash Value: Find out how much the damage is worth in cash so your insurance company will pay for it.
 This helps them pick the best price.